First night in the hospital with a spinal cord injury.

 Year one anniversary in flowers.

 My family gathered at Cedar College on September 11, 2010, at the site of the accident.
 They picked flowers and arranged them in an image of a person in a wheelchair, a clear symbol of people who have received a spinal cord injury.
 School leaders walked past, and I am sure they started a conversation and mentioned kind words.
-I doubt my family listened nor cared about what they said.
-It was a time when the family were questioning the values of the school and their leaders.
+I doubt my family listened or cared about what they said.
+It was a time when the family questioned the school’s values and their leaders.

 Chronic Pain and going home.